 The combination of sweet and spicy pecans, fresh rosemary, bits of dried fruit (I used golden raisins, dried cranberries and currants, but other blends would also work) and goat cheese is quite heavenly.

-The pretty little balls of deliciousness are perfect for topping a cracker, crostini or wedge of warm pita, but they’re also great served all on their own, for a low carb appetizer.
+The pretty little balls of deliciousness are perfect for topping a cracker, crostini or wedge of warm pita, but these Rosemary Pecan Goat Cheese Truffles are also great served all on their own, for a low carb appetizer.

 I love that these little nibbles can be made earlier in the day, which means less stress at the last minute.
 I'm all for that!
 Oh, and they're not only wonderful for entertaining, but they'd be perfect for picnics and potlucks, eliciting lots of oooohs and aaaahs!

-How do you make them?
-It’s fun!
+How do you make these Rosemary Pecan Goat Cheese Truffles?
+It's fun!
 First, toast a handful of chopped pecans with a bit of olive oil, honey and a tiny splash of Sriracha for a touch of heat.
-Once they’re cooled, combine them with finely chopped fresh parsley (for color), rosemary and any combination of chopped, dried fruit.
-That’s your coating mixture.
-All that’s left is to scoop and roll chilled goat cheese (I use a small cookie scoop), then roll the small balls in the pecan mixture.
-If you’re making them in advance, just place the “truffles” on a plate, cover with plastic wrap and refrigerate till about 30 minutes prior to serving.
+Once they're cooled, combine them with finely chopped fresh parsley (for color), rosemary and any combination of chopped, dried fruit.
+That's your coating mixture.
+All that's left is to scoop and roll chilled goat cheese (I use a small cookie scoop), then roll the small balls in the pecan mixture.
+If you're making them in advance, just place the "truffles" on a plate, cover with plastic wrap and refrigerate till about 30 minutes prior to serving.